SophieAu/personal-site-old/src/pages/blog-posts/2020-07-19-web-a11y-keyboard.md

 ## Avoiding forced focus

 Try to avoid auto-focusing elements.
 Especially on page-load.
 You want to give a user the chance to figure out where they are before being asked to e.g. put in their email into a form.

+## onHover and onFocus should have the same behaviour

+While elements should have different styles for these states, the underlying behaviour should be the same.
+When a dropdown opens on hover it should also opne on facus.

+## Keep invisible content invisible

+When you're hiding elements on the page, e.g. behind a slider, make sure you're hiding them properly.
+Usually `display: none` works well.
+What it boils down to is: Anything that a user can interact with with a mouse should be keyboard accessible.
+And anything that the user can't interact with with a mouse should not be accessible with the keyboard.
+This rule of course falls apart when you introduce elements [specifically for keyboard users](/articles/web-a11y-enhance) but it still stands in general.

+## Overlays should be on top of your 'tab hierarchy'

+If you have a screen overlay like e.g. a cookie banner that obscures the screen to the user, make sure it's the first thing they'll tab to.
+You should be able to do this by simply putting the element at the top of your DOM order but if for some reason that doesn't work you can fall back to the `tabindex` here.